hoank97/study/Database/storeProcedure.md

 # Stored Procedure
-## 1. What is a Stored Procedure
+## I. What is a Stored Procedure
 - A stored procedure is a prepare SQL  code that you can save, so the code can be reused over and over again
 - You can store SQL queries as a stored procedure, then call it to execute it
 - Stored procedure can also pass the parameters to it

-## 2. Key characteristics and advantages
+## II.
+Key characteristics and advantages
  1. **Precompilation**
  - Stored procedures are precompiled and stored in the database.
 This mean that the DBMS can optimize the execution plan for the stored procedure, leading to faster query execution.
 Ad-hoc queries, on the other hand, need to be parsed and compiled every time they are executed.
  2. **Reduced Network Traffic**